py-prashant/tw24-streamer/README.md

 ## Hardware Requirements

+Following are the hardware requirements for the streaming setup

+- Raspberry Pi 5 (4GB) for the streaming multiplexer, where restreamer would be installed
+- Raspberry Pi 4 (2/4GB) for the client for each TV to receive the stream
+- A class 10 (A1) SD Card of 23GB or more capacity for each Raspberry Pi
+- One USB Type C PD (Power Delivery) compliant adapter for each Pi
+- One USB Type C to C power cable for each Raspberry Pi
+- One micro to full HDMI cable for each Raspberry Pi
+- One SD card reader

 ## Prepare OS Image and software

 Download and install software to flash OS image to SD card [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Another option is [Balena Etcher](https://etcher.balena.io/)